daniperez/fedora-on-sable/README.md

 ------
 ### Major

-1.   :white_check_mark: Wifi LAN: drivers and firmware supplied, not working though.
+1.   :white_check_mark: ~~Wifi LAN: drivers and firmware supplied, not working though.~~
-2.   :white_check_mark: Memory: only 4GB are recognized.
+2.   :white_check_mark: ~~Memory: only 4GB are recognized.~~

 ### Minor
-1.   :white_check_mark: Turn-off button: not configured.
+1.   :white_check_mark: ~~Turn-off button: not configured.~~
+2.   :o2: Brightness set is not kept between sessions
-2.  :o2: Yum is painfully slow... it feels like if it were constantly locked for tenths of seconds for any operation I do (specially in "*Finished Dependency Resolution*" but not only).
+3.   :o2: Yum is painfully slow... it feels like if it were constantly locked for tenths of seconds for any operation I do (specially in "*Finished Dependency Resolution*" but not only).

 Fixes
 -----